#101. P!nk in the Rain (Sunday, July 7, 2017)

 What was your best day…of risking something important for something you just wanted?

 That Sunday, I ended up spending the entire afternoon and early evening in my office getting the presentation ready and rehearsed.
-Then I took the short bus ride to Bluesfest, arrived an hour before start, had a gourmet poutine dinner at the food stands, and staked my spot about a hundred feet from the stage.
+Then I took the short bus ride to Bluesfest, arrived an hour before the show, had a gourmet poutine dinner at the food stands, and staked my spot about a hundred feet from the stage.

 The act was freaking awesome.

-3. Though the absence of my longtime favorite “Don’t Let Me Get Me” was disappointing.
+1. Though the absence of my longtime favorite “Don’t Let Me Get Me” was disappointing.